-Chipotle Mexican Grill, viewed by millions of loyal customers as a “healthy” alternative to McDonald’s, Burger King, Wendy’s and other fast-food restaurant chains, is suddenly on the defensive, fighting off attacks against its “food with integrity” slogan and the quality of its ingredients.
+Chipotle Mexican Grill, viewed by millions of loyal customers as a healthier alternative to McDonald’s, Burger King, Wendy’s and other fast-food chains, is suddenly on the defensive, fighting off attacks against its “food with integrity” slogan and the quality of its ingredients.

 “But the bigger you get, it opens the door for attacks from critics, watchdogs and skeptics."

-A new advertisement from ChubbyChipotle.com – a campaign backed by the Center for Consumer Freedom, a Washington, D.C.-based nonprofit that lobbies for food companies – claims Chipotle’s soy-based Sofritas and pinto beans contain more estrogen than beef raised with hormones.
+A new advertisement from ChubbyChipotle.com – a campaign backed by the Center for Consumer Freedom, a Washington-based nonprofit that lobbies for food companies – claims Chipotle’s soy-based Sofritas and pinto beans actually contain more estrogen than beef raised with hormones.

-The company is also fending off a range of discussions about whether its high-calorie menu can actually be healthy, and a class-action lawsuit that accuses it of being untruthful about its “GMO free” menu.
+The company is also fending off a range of discussions about whether its high-calorie menu can actually be healthy, and a class-action lawsuit that accuses the chain of lying about its “GMO free” menu.

-Now the lawsuit and the ongoing strikes from special interest groups have industry analysts wondering if the Chipotle brand’s healthy image can survive.
+Now the lawsuit, coupled with ongoing strikes from special interest groups, have industry analysts wondering if the Chipotle brand’s healthy image can survive.

 “Chipotle is trying to do something great for consumers,” says Darren Tristano, executive vice president of Technomic, a research and consulting firm that focuses on food and related products and services.
 “But the bigger you get, it opens the door for attacks from critics, watchdogs and skeptics.
 I think any negative campaign has the potential to have a negative impact on a brand.”

-Since the chain’s founding in 1993, Chipotle has successfully branded itself as a company that provides healthy fast food and engages in more ethical business practices than its competitors.
-The strategy has attracted a growing number of consumers looking for fewer artificial ingredients in their food, and it has made Chipotle the second-fastest-growing chain in the U.S., with double-digit sales growth over the past two years, according to the strategic market research firm Euromonitor International.
+Since the chain’s founding in 1993, Chipotle has successfully branded itself as a company that provides fresher food fast and engages in more ethical business practices than its competitors.
+The strategy has attracted a growing number of consumers looking for fewer artificial ingredients in their food, and it has made Chipotle the second-fastest-growing chain in the U.S., with double-digit sales growth over the past two years, according to data from strategic market research firm Euromonitor International.